-As at 31 December 2021, the cash and bank balances of the Group denominated in RMB amounted to approximately HK\$110,480,000 (2020: HK\$116,566,000).
+As at 31 December 2022, the cash and bank balances of the Group denominated in RMB amounted to approximately HK\$91,265,000 (2021: HK\$110,480,000).
 RMB is not freely convertible into other currencies.
-However, under the Mainland China's Foreign Exchange Control Regulations and Administration of Settlement, Sale and Payment of Foreign Exchange Regulations, the Group is permitted to exchange RMB for other currencies through banks authorised to conduct foreign exchange business.
+However, under the Mainland China's Foreign Exchange Control Regulations and Administration of Settlement, and Sale and Payment of Foreign Exchange Regulations, the Group is permitted to exchange RMB for other currencies through banks authorised to conduct foreign exchange business.

 Cash at banks earns interest at floating rates based on daily bank deposit rates.
-Short-term time deposits are made for period of one month and earn interest at the respective short-term time deposit rates.
+Short-term time deposits are made for varying periods of between one month and three months and earn interest at the respective short-term time deposit rates.
 Pledged bank deposits earn interest at the respective short-term time deposit rates.
 The bank balances and pledged deposits are deposited with creditworthy banks with no recent history of default.